Using CLI Proxy API to Optimize AI Costs and Integrations

 docker run --rm -p 8317:8317 -v /path/to/your/config.yaml:/CLIProxyAPI/config.yaml -v /path/to/your/auth-dir:/root/.cli-proxy-api eceasy/cli-proxy-api:latest

-Currently, no matter which AI model you use, you still have to use OpenAI and the OpenAI nodes to configure it, because only these support the protocol the project author is leveraging.
+Currently, no matter what AI model you use, you must still use OpenAI and the OpenAI nodes to configure, because only these support the protocol that the project author is leveraging.

-If your n8n instance is hosted on a VPS (i.e., outside your LAN), you need to expose CLI Proxy API via a domain for connection.
-Or if you access it within a LAN but the n8n machine and the Proxy machine are different, you also need to enter the correct IP address of the proxy server in the Base URL step.
+If your n8n instance is hosted on a VPS (i.e., outside your LAN), you need to expose CLI Proxy API on a domain to connect.
+Or if accessing within a LAN but n8n and the Proxy are installed on different machines, you must enter the correct IP of the proxy server machine in the Base URL step.

-After that, just plug it into the AI nodes to chat as usual; sending images still works as well.
+After that, just attach it to the AI nodes to chat as usual; you can also send images.

 Using It to Generate Images

-This part is a bit more complex.
-You can only do it via an HTTP Request node with the following settings:
+This part is a bit more complex; you can only call it via an HTTP Request node with the following settings:

 POST method: https://your-proxy-domain/v1/chat/completions

-Remember to replace this with your proxy domain link or local IP.
+Remember to replace it with your proxy domain link or local IP.

 Send Header: